rblmdst/express_typescript_devpropulsor/README.md

 This project is related to a series of videos (in French) to learn **Express** from scratch.

-You can check the complete playlist (videos are in French) on my YouTube channel for step-by-step tutorials to get there from scratch.
+You can check the complete playlist (videos are in French) on my YouTube channel (**Dev Propulsor**) for step-by-step tutorials to get there from scratch.

 ### Install dependencies